chimera-linux/cports/Packaging.md

 and a debugger (`lldb`).
 Then you can run your program in the debugger, or you can capture a core dump and open it in the debugger.

-On architectures where `SIGILL` is emitted, it is possible to tell what kind of sanitizer violation has happened.
+On architectures where `SIGILL` is emitted, it is usually possible to tell what kind of sanitizer violation has happened.
 The instruction on which the program aborts encodes this information.
-You just need to get the current assembly instruction in the debugger and you might see something like this (example on the `x86_64` architecture):
+You need to get the current assembly instruction in the debugger, and you might see something like this (example on the `x86_64` architecture):

 ```
+(lldb) x/1i $pc
 ->  0x5555555b0dc6 <+297814>: ud1l   0xc(%eax), %eax
 ```